mmabey/mmabey.github.io/cse469s19/project.rst

 0 to (2^32)*8 Data - Free form text with byte length specified in ``Data Length``.
 ============= ====

+The location of the blockchain file doesn't matter while you are implementing and locally testing your program.
+However, when we grade your assignment, we will set the environment variable ``BCHOC_FILE_PATH`` to the path to the file your program should use.

+.. important:: Make sure that your program checks the ``BCHOC_FILE_PATH`` environment variable first before using any other path!
+Otherwise, your program will fail the grading test cases.

 When the program starts it should check if there are any existing blocks and create a block with the following information if it doesn't find any: